 This understandably is the last thing you want when accelerating in a straight line or around a corner.
 Predictably considering the name, a limited slip diff, or LSD, limits the amount of slip between the two outputs at certain times, meaning there is always at least some drive to both wheels.
 Having drive to both wheels increases traction, which in turn improves acceleration and handling.

 The difference an LSD can make is huge, especially on a car with a tuned engine.
 It can be the difference between spinning the wheels in the first three gears and having full traction in all gears.
 And on the road, circuit, or drag strip, an LSD really can transform the car.
-We would say an aftermarket LSD is an essential purchase for any performance tuned car, so read on as we tell you about the various types on the market.

 What different types of limited slip differential are there?